cloudposse/atmos/website/docs/core-concepts/workflows/workflows.md

 ### Configure Workflows in `atmos.yaml`

+In `atmos.yaml` CLI config file, add the following sections related to Atmos workflows:

 ```yaml
 # Base path for components, stacks and workflows configurations.
 # Can also be set using 'ATMOS_BASE_PATH' ENV var, or '--base-path' command-line argument.